 Also known as hypertension or HBP, high blood pressure occurs when the force of the blood flowing through your arteries is too high over a consistent period of time.

-As a result, the blood vessels become damaged and bad cholesterol begins to accumulate along tears in your artery walls which can lead to more serious health issues like a heart attack, stroke, heart failure, and more.
+As a result, the blood vessels become damaged, and bad cholesterol begins to accumulate along with tears in your artery walls, leading to more serious health issues like a heart attack, stroke, heart failure, and more.